 The abortion clinic said I have to complete the abortion; is that true?

-No, it is your choice to change your mind.
+No, it is always your choice to change your mind.
 Even if you have started the chemical abortion process, reversal may still be a choice for you.

 What if I am cramping or spotting?
 Does it mean it’s too late to reverse the abortion pill?